 The currency of Infusion

 Legendary Shards are primarily necessary to use Destiny 2’s gear power-up system, aka “Infusion.”
 How it works requires a bit of explanation.
 Each weapon and piece of armor you get for your character comes with an attached number, designating its Power, and the average of everything your character wears determines their total Power.
-Power is the measure of your attack and defensive capabilities, so getting better gear to increase your Power is essential for getting strong enough to handle Destiny 2’s top-level content, like its six-person raid.
-In fact, how well you can handle any piece of content in Destiny 2 is measured in how high your Power level is.
+Power is the measure of your attack and defensive capabilities, so getting better gear to increase your Power is essential for getting strong enough to handle Destiny 2’s top-level content, like the Leviathan raid or Warmind‘s cooperative activities.
+In fact, your ability to handle any piece of content in Destiny 2 is measured relative to your Power level.

 Gear comes in several rarity levels, but the best gear in the game is Legendary (designated with the color purple in your inventory) and Exotic (yellow in your inventory).
 Sometimes you wind up with Legendary or Exotic gear you really like, but that’s at a lower Power level than some other piece of gear.
 Thankfully, Destiny 2 allows you to sacrifice the higher-level item to power up the lower-level item through the Infusion system.
-So if you infuse a 270-Power item into a 265-Power item, the 270 item gets deleted and the 265 rises to 270.
+So if you infuse a 370-Power item into a 365-Power item, the 370 item gets deleted and the 365 rises to 370.

 The kicker is that you have to pay Legendary Shards in order to infuse weapons and armor, which means you need to know how to get them.